dansmyers/Simulation/2-Probability/Deliverables/2-Bayesian_Spam_Filtering.md

 The left-hand side is the classification probability we're interested in: the probability of observing class *c* given the contents of the message.
 The right side contains three terms.

-- The first is the conditional probability we considered a moment ago, *P*(*m* | *c*), which we interpret as the probability of observing message *m* if it really belongs to class *c*.
-In a moment, we'll talk about how to calculate this value from the training data.
+- *P*(*m* | *c*), is the probability of observing message *m* if it really belongs to class *c*.
 This probability is also called the **likelihood**.
+We'll calculate this from the training data.

 - *P*(*c*) is the **unconditional probability of observing class *c***, independent of any information about the message.
 In our problem, this is the fraction all messages that are spam or not spam.
 In Bayesian statistics, this is called the **prior**  probability.
 If you have reason to believe that one class is more likely than another, the prior probability allows you to incorporate this information into the model.

   For example, suppose that we believe 80% of all e-mail traffic is spam and only 20% is legitimate, which is consistent with research estimates.
-Using these probabilities for
-*P*(spam) and *P*(not spam) would have the effect of making it more likely for us to classify messages as spam and require stronger evidence of legitimacy to mark a message as non-spam.
+Using these probabilities for  *P*(spam) and *P*(not spam) would make it easier to classify messages as spam and require stronger evidence to mark a message as non-spam.

   In practice, we could use pre-existing evidence to set these values, estimate them from the training set, or assume that all classes are equally likely, which is equivalent to assuming no prior evidence about the class distribution.

 - The denominator, *P*(*m*), is the unconditional probability of observing a message with contents *m*, across the universe of all spam and non-spam messages.
 Notice: this does not depend on *c*!
 Therefore, the value of *P*(*m*) will be the **same for both classes** and **we can ignore it in our calculations**.

 ## Example

-This is all pretty abstract, so let's look at how this plays out in a **small** example.
+This is all pretty abstract, so let's look at how this plays out in a *small* example.

 Suppose we have a universe of only four messages, two spam and two non-spam.
 Let's assume the messages have been pre-processed to remove all punctuation and case.